mariolukas/FabScanPi-Server/docs/software.md

 is in JSON format and can be edited with an editor of your choice (e.g. nano).
 Be careful and don't miss brackets.
 JSON is really sensitive in it's format.

+NOTE: The following listing snippets are only examples and may deviate from the latest settings.

 **Folders**